input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

   * If the validations fail, it returns the `invalidDid` error.
 * It then checks if there is information about the DID document corresponding to the short DID on its database.
   * If there is, it returns the data on its database.
-  * If there is no information, it decodes the `AtalaOperation` from the long form DID suffix, and returns the corresponding DID document.
+  * If there is no information, it decodes the `AtalaOperation` from the long form DID, and returns the corresponding DID document.
 See next sections to find the translation between protobuf models and DID documents.

 ### Update DID